 Activated macrophages also synthesize lysozyme and various hydrolytic enzymes whose degradative activities do not require oxygen.
 In addition, activated macrophages produce a group of antimicrobial and cytotoxic peptides, commonly known as defensins.
 These molecules are cysteine-rich cationic peptides containing 29-35 amino-acid residues.
 Each peptide, which contains six invariant cysteines, forms a circular molecule that is stabilized by intramolecular disulfide bonds.
 These circularized defensin peptides have been shown to form ion-permeable channels in bacterial cell membranes.
-Defensins can kill a variety of bacteria, including Staphylococcus aureus, Streptococcus pneumoniae, Escherichia coli, macrophages also secret tumor necrosis factor α (TNF- α), a cytokine that has a variety of effects and is cytotoxic for some tumor cells.
+Defensins can kill a variety of bacteria, including Staphylococcus aureus, Streptococcus pneumoniae, Escherichia coli, Pseudomonas aeruginosa, and Haemophilus influenzae.
+Activated macrophages also secrete tumor necrosis factor $\alpha$ (TNF- $\alpha$ ), a cytokine that has a variety of effects and is cytotoxic for some tumor cells.